 Intelligent Alerts overview

-The new Intelligent Alerts system allows for more granular control over alerts and integrates anomaly detection with the alert system.
+Intelligent Alerts allows for more granular control over alerts and integrates anomaly detection with the alert system.

 There are four ways get to the Alert Builder:

-- By going directly to the Alert Builder: Workspace > Components > New Alert .
+- Going directly to the Alert Builder: Components > Alerts

-- By selecting one or more freeform table line item/s, right-clicking and selecting Create Alert from Selection .
-This will open the Alert Builder and will pre-populate the builder with the appropriate metrics and filters applied from the table.
-You can then edit the alert, if needed.
+- Selecting one or more freeform table line item/s, right-clicking and selecting Create Alert from Selection .
+This opens the Alert Builder and pre-populates the appropriate metrics and filters applied from the table.
+You can edit the alert if needed.

 - From within a Reports & Analytics report, by going to More > Add Alert .
-This will open the new Alert Builder and will pre-populate the builder with the appropriate metrics and filters applied from the report.
-You can then edit the alert, if needed.
+This opens the alert builder and pre-populates the appropriate metrics and filters applied from the report.
+You can edit the alert if needed.

-The % thresholds are standard deviations.
+The percent thresholds are standard deviations.
 For example, 95% = 2 standard deviations and 99% = 3 standard deviations.
 Depending on the time granularity you choose, different models are used to calculate how far away (how many standard deviations) each data point is from the norm.
-If you set a lower threshold (such as 90%), you will get more anomalies than if you set a higher threshold (99%).
-99.75% & 99.99% thresholds were introduced specifically for the hourly granularity so that it wouldn’t trigger as many anomalies.
+If you set a lower threshold (such as 90%), you get more anomalies than if you set a higher threshold (99.75%).